Home » WordPress Tutorials » Optimization » How to Create WordPress Child Theme

 How to Create a WordPress Child Theme

-Most of the tasks that you may want to complete in WordPress have one simple solution – plugin.
+Most of the tasks that you may want to complete in WordPress have one simple solution – a plugin.
 We recommend you to use Child Theme Configurator.
 Mainly, because it is straightforward and easy to use.
 And also, you can delete the plugin once you’ve created your child theme.

 Here are the steps for you to follow if you want to create your first WordPress Child Theme:

-1. Install the Child Theme Configurator Plugin.
+1. Install the Child Theme Configurator plugin.

 2. Enter the Plugin Dashboard.
 You will find it in Tools->Child Theme